debug-evac/assembler/README.md

 Options:
   -f, --format <format>
-          The format in which the output should be written in [default: mif] [possible values: mif, raw, debug] -i, --input <main asm file> <another asm file>...
+          The format in which the output should be written in [default: mif] [possible values: mif, raw, dat] -i, --input <main asm file> <another asm file>...
           Input assembly files, use "<PATH>"
-  -o, --output <output bin file>
+  -t, --text-output <output text file>
+          The destination for the text output file [default: a.bin] -d, --data-output <output data file>
-          The destination for the output file [default: a.bin] --depth <address count>
+          The destination for the data output file [default: a.mem.bin] --depth <address count>
           Depth for MIF format.
 Does not do anything, if format != mif. [default: 1024] --width <word width in bits>